AnymouseProphet/anymouse/README.md

 package only supports using the IPA fonts that come as part of the `tipa` package.

+To type something in IPA just use `\textipa{}` using the appropriate markup.
+For example `\textipa{/oU"mEg@/}` produces: /oʊˈmɛɡə/

+See the `tipa` documentation at (https://ctan.org/pkg/tipa)

 ### The `greek` option

+This is a hybrid binary/string option.
+When not specified or when specified as `greek=no` then an LGR encoded Greek font is not set up for use.

+When specified without a value as `greek` or when specifying `greek=txr` then the `txr` Greek font (a good match for Times/TeX Gyre Termes) is specified as the LGR encoded Greek font to use.

+When specifies as `greek=whatever` where the file `lgrwhatever.fd` is known to the LaTeX system (e.g. `lgrartemisia.fd` or `lgrgentium.fd`) then `whatever` is specified as the LGR encoded Greek font to use.
+If `lgrwhatever.fd` is not known to your LaTeX system, then it uses the default `txr` font.

+You can then typeset Greek text via the `\textgreek{}` command.
+For example `\textgreek{Ellhnik'a alf'abhto}` produces: Ελληνικά αλφάβητο

 ### Main Document Fonts